 From The Outlook, Fall, 2009, The Myositis Association.

 On November 23/09, Drs.
-Mendell and Kaspar answered many questions from TMA
+Mendell and Kaspar answered many questions

-members in an hour-long session.
+in an hour-long session.

 Edited -- Live Discussion with Drs.
 Jerry Mendell and Brian Kaspar